Hydrodynamics from Grad's equations: What can we learn from exact solutions?: Exact summation of the Chapman--Enskog expansion

-In this section we generalize our considerations of the Chapman-Enskog method the three-dimensional linearized 10-moment Grad equations \cite{Grad}.
-The Chapman-Enskog series for the stress tensor, which is again due to a nonlinear procedure, will be summed up in a closed form.
-The method we use follows essentially the one discussed above, though the computations are slightly more extensive.
+In this section we generalize our considerations of the Chapman--Enskog method to the three-dimensional linearized 10-moment Grad equations \cite{Grad}.
+The Chapman--Enskog series for the stress tensor, which is again due to a nonlinear procedure, will be summed up in closed form.
+The method used follows essentially the one discussed above, though the computations are slightly more extensive.
 The reason to consider this example is that we would like to know what happens to the diffusive hydrodynamic mode in the short-wave domain.

-Throughout the section, we use the variables (\ref{var}), and $p$ and ${\bfu}$ are dimensionless deviations of the pressure and of the mean flux from their equilibrium values, respectively.
-The point of departure is the set of the three-dimensional linearized Grad equations for the variables $p$, ${\bfu}$, and $\s $, where $\s $ is a dimensionless stress tensor:
+Throughout this section, we use the variables (\ref{AnnPhysvar}), and $p$ and ${\bfu}$ are dimensionless deviations of pressure and of mean flux from their equilibrium values, respectively.
+The point of departure is the set of the three-dimensional linearized Grad equations for the $p$, ${\bfu}$, and $\s $, where $\s $ is a dimensionless stress tensor:

 Equation (\ref{Grad103}) provides a simple model of a coupling of the hydrodynamic variables, ${\bfu}$ and $p$, to the non-hydrodynamic variable ${\s}$.
-These equations are suitable for an application of the Chapman-Enskog procedure.
-Therefore, our goal here is not to investigate the properties of eq. (\ref{Grad103}) as they are, but to reduce the description, and to get a closed set of equations with respect to the variables $p$ and ${\bfu}$ alone.
+These equations are suitable for an application of the Chapman--Enskog procedure.
+Therefore, our goal here is not to investigate the properties of (\ref{Grad103}) as they are, but to reduce the description, and to get a closed set of equations with respect to the variables $p$ and ${\bfu}$ only.
 That is, we have to express $\s $ in terms of spatial derivatives of $p$ and of ${\bfu}$.
-The Chapman-Enskog method, as applied to eq. (\ref{Grad103}) results in the following:
+The Chapman--Enskog method, as applied to (\ref{Grad103}) results in the following: